BIG-SA/BASH-Intro-2018/notes/1_bash.md

 cd ..
 ```

-enough times we should end up in the root directory of the file system.
+enough times we should end up in the root directory of the file system, at which point we can go no further.
 Try it and print the working directory again (`pwd`).
 The output should be the root directory given as `/`.

 We can change back to our home directory from anywhere by entering one of: